joysmith/c-/2 Intermediate.md

 ### 12. Introduction<a id="12"></a>

+- what are pointer and why we use them
+- Declare and use pointer
+- efficiently pass data
+- allocate memory dynamically
+- problems with pointer
+- use smart pointer in modern C++ to avoid pointer problem

 ### 13. What is a Pointer<a id="13"></a>

+Pointer-
+A pointer is a special variable that holds the address of another variable in memory

+Why use pointer?

+- To efficiently pass large object, pass them by reference.
+- Dynamic memory allocation, resize array
+- Enabling polymorphism

 ### 14. Declaring and Using Pointers<a id="14"></a>

+" & " : address of operator

+" \* " : dereferencing operator or indirection operator

 ### 15. Constant Pointers<a id="15"></a>